 Coalescence is the formation of larger droplets by merging of smaller ones where small droplets come into the contact by thinning and finally dissolution of the liquid surfactant film that covers them.
-While aggregation is process where smaller droplets clump together like a grape and form one bigger aggregate.
-The major difference between aggregation and coalescence is that aggregation process does not form a new bigger droplet.
-For that reason there is no reduction of the total surface area in the case of aggregation process while in the case of coalescence process the total surface area is reduced.
+Aggregation is a process in which smaller droplets clump together like a grape and form bigger aggregates.
+The major difference between aggregation and coalescence is that aggregation process does not form new bigger droplets.
+For that reason, there is no reduction of the total surface area in the case of aggregation, while in the case of coalescence the total surface area is reduced.
 The emulsion that is stable against coalescence and aggregation is called kinetically stable emulsion.

-In this case word "stable" describes the extent, to which smaller droplets can remain uniformly distributed in emulsion.
-Furthermore can be kinetically unstable emulsions termed as dynamically stable under agitation where droplets break up counteracts coalescence.
-Emulsion instability can be also described by other processes which encounter to the changing of emulsion properties.
-Creaming results from density difference between the dispersed and continuous phase and produced two separate layers.
+In this case, the word "stable" describes the extent to which smaller droplets can remain uniformly distributed in emulsion.
+Furthermore, kinetically unstable emulsions can be described as dynamically stable when agitation is applied.
+In this case, droplets formation counteracts coalescence.
+Emulsion instability can also be described by other processes, which encounter the changing of emulsion properties.
+Creaming results from the density difference between the dispersed and continuous phase and produces two separate layers.
 In other words creaming is the process by which emulsion droplets tend to rise to the top of a container.
 The sedimentation is the same process as creaming, but in the opposite direction.
 If one of the layers (upper or lower) will contain an enhanced concentration of dispersed phase, this may promote aggregation.
-In aggregation droplets retain their identity but lose their kinetic independence since aggregate moves as a single unit.
-So, kinetic stability could thus have different starting points.
+In aggregation, droplets retain their identity but lose their kinetic independence since the aggregate moves as a single unit.
+Therefore, kinetic stability could thus have different starting points.
 However, a system can be kinetically stable with respect, for example to the coalescence, and is unstable with respect to the aggregation.
-Or, system could be kinetically stable with respect to aggregation, but unstable with respect to sedimentation14.
+Alternatively, a system could be kinetically stable with respect to aggregation, but unstable with respect to sedimentation.14

 Emulsion stability is not necessarily a function of dispersed droplets size, although there may be an optimum size for an individual emulsion type.
-Most emulsions contain droplets which are polydisperse.
-Stirring and vigorous mixing tend to lead to uncontrolled and wide droplet size distribution.
+Most emulsions contain droplets, which are polydisperse.
+Stirring and vigorous mixing tend to produce an uncontrolled and wide droplet size distribution.
 Several methods for the preparation of monodisperse emulsions exist, of which the simplest is extrusion of a dispersed phase through a pipette into a continuous phase.
 The size distribution has an important influence on the viscosity.
 The viscosity of all emulsions will tend to be higher when the dispersed droplets sizes are relatively homogeneous.